The Ultimate Hidden Truth of the World cover art

 Drawn from more than two decades of pathbreaking writing, and ranging across the biggest issues of our time – inequality, technology, the identity of ‘the West,’ democracy, art, power, anger, mutual aid and protest – Graeber’s essays challenge the old assumptions about political life.
 Despite converging political, economic, and ecological crises, our politics is still dominated by either ‘business as usual’ or nostalgia for a mythical past.
 Instead, Graeber shows himself to be a trenchant critic of the order of things, driven by a bold imagination and a passionate hope that our world can be different.

-The incisive, entertaining and urgent essays collected in The Ultimate Hidden Truth of the World make for essential listening.
+The incisive, entertaining and urgent essays collected in The Ultimate Hidden Truth of the World make for essential reading.
 They are a profound reminder of Graeber's enduring significance as an inspiring and necessary thinker.

-©2024 David Graeber (P)2024 Penguin Audio
+© David Graeber 2024 (P) Penguin Audio 2024

 All stars